TheRenegadeCoder/sample-programs/docs/_hello_world/r.md

 R is a language as well as an environment especially suited for statistical computing, data analysis and data visualization.
-The first version of this GNU project was released in 1995.[1]
+The first version of this GNU project was [released in 1995][5].
 The last major version 3.0 was released in 2013.

 R enjoys a high popularity in academia and has a large community which both